spandey1296/ModernBanking-Management-System/README.md

                       30 Days Of Kotlin with Google Developers Project Submission

-This application project is basically based on the latest Bank technology and I have considered almost features.
+This application project is basically based on the latest Bank technology, and I have considered almost features.

 The Project name is Modern Bank Corporation.
 I have used the Kotlin features like lambda expression, Interface, the Companion object, and SAM interface.

+ Now wealth Management system is now added in the project  as user can now check their wealth management system in this application.